KilLo445/AutoClicker/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help NFSPatcher improve
+about: Create a report to help AutoClicker improve
 title: "[Bug Report] Simple description of the bug"
 labels: bug
 assignees: ''